trap(1p) — Linux manual page

 shell until explicitly changed with another trap command.

-shall be set to the default actions, except in the case of a
+be set to the default actions, except in the case of a command

-command substitution containing only a single trap command, when
+substitution containing only a single trap command, when the traps

-the traps need not be altered.
-Implementations may check for this
+need not be altered.
+Implementations may check for this case using

-assigning var=trap and then using $($var) may still alter them.
+var=trap and then using $($var) may still alter them.
+This does

-This does not imply that the trap command cannot be used within
+not imply that the trap command cannot be used within the subshell

-a list of commands associated with each condition.
-If the command
+list of commands associated with each condition.
+If the command is

-is executed in a subshell, the implementation does not perform
+executed in a subshell, the implementation does not perform the

 containing only a single trap command, and no trap commands with